 Appropriately Uses Anti-Anxiety Medication

-This figure gauges the percentage of long-term care residents who are administered antianxiety drugs.
-These medications are generally given to patients experiencing anxiety or depression.
+This statistic measures the percentage of long-term residents who were administered antianxiety drugs.
+These medications are prescribed to residents suffering from depression or anxiety.

 Managing Depression Among Residents

-This metric measures the percentage of long-term patients who are demonstrating signs of depression.
-Many argue that this is a measure of quality of care.
+This metric is a measure of the percent of long-term care patients exhibiting signs of depression.
+Many in the industry believe this is a measure of resident quality of life.

 Appropriate Vaccine Usage